+increases linearly with distance from zero to its max value $v_{max}$.
+Assuming this happens at the radius of the bulge $r_b$ (galactic RC's actually peak farther out, so this overestimates the effect), we have $\displaystyle ^{(3)}R = \frac {12 v_{max}^2}{r_b^2c^2}$ for the spatial curvature scalar at $r$ rather than its Schwarzschild value of zero. $v_{max} \approx 300$ km/s and $r_b \approx 2000$ pc gives $^{(3)}R \sim 10^{-45}\: \mbox{m}^{-2}$.
+So, a factor of ten one way or the other in $\rho$ is geometrically inconsequential in this context.
+Intracluster medium (ICM) gas is even more rarefied and the potentials used for FLRW metric perturbations leading to anisotropies in the angular power spectrum of the CMB are already $\ll 1$ to include DM.

-Although ``The Kerr metric does not represent the exterior metric of a physically likely source, nor the metric during any realistic gravitational collapse'' \cite{teuk}, we might nonetheless consider it structurally since rotating galaxies are prima facie axisymmetric.
+In these arguments and throughout the paper, we have adopted the typical simplifying assumption of spherical symmetry in our missing mass phenomena.
+For galactic rotation curves it might seem more appropriate to use axisymmetry, so although ``The Kerr metric does not represent the exterior metric of a physically likely source, nor the metric during any realistic gravitational collapse'' \cite{teuk}, we should nonetheless consider it structurally.
 In Boyer-Linquist coordinates, the Kerr metric is (geometrized units)

 where $\Sigma = r^2 + a^2cos^2\theta$ and $\Delta = r^2 - 2Mr + a^2$.
 This reduces to the Schwarzschild metric